TL;DR

 Conclusion: Don't Fight Your Tools

-Self-implementing EOS® is admirable - but hard.
-Generic project tools add a configuration tax that drags Integrators into software admin instead of business leadership.
+Generic project tools add a configuration tax and can easily drag Integrators into day-to-day operation instead of business leadership.